SkyeX9/Guide-To-Switch-Emulation/README.md

  yuzu will open and show this screen
  ![JustARandomString1](https://raw.githubusercontent.com/SkyeX9/Guide-To-Switch-Emulation/main/Yuzu_Images/yuzu_BDZoemVbLl.png)
- on there click Emulation -> Configure -> System -> Profile Then press on Add and make a new profile, then close yuzu
+ Dont worry about the error, just click okay, then on the top left of the app, click Emulation -> Configure -> System -> Profile
+ Then press on Add and make a new profile, do what you want with the profile picture and the default Yuzu account it comes with.
+ I personally delete the yuzu user.

   ## Files
  Inside of yuzu click File -> Open yuzu folder.